Lab Validation Tests

 Simple validation tests are easy to write, particularly if you can hard-code node names or IP addresses in the show, exec, and valid parameters.

-Jinja2 templates within the validation parameters can bring you further, but they tend to get complex and challenging to read or maintain.
+Jinja2 templates within the validation parameters can bring you further, but they tend to become complex and challenging to read or maintain.
 Even worse, you might have to copy-paste them around if you have a set of labs with similar validation requirements.

 The validation plugin directory must contain a Python file matching the device name for every netlab-supported platform you want to use in the validation tests.
-For example, the netlab OSPFv2 integration tests use FRR containers as external probes on which they run validation tests; the validate subdirectory thus contains a single file: frr.py.
+For example, the netlab OSPFv2 integration tests use FRR containers as external probes on which they run validation tests; the validate subdirectory thus contains a single file: frr.py

 Once you create the validation plugins, you can use their methods in the validation tests.
 For example, the OSPFv2 FRR validation plugin can check whether an FRR container has a specified OSFP neighbor: